ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Rendezvous() action:

 ~~~
-Preconnection.Rendezvous()
+Connection.Rendezvous()
 ~~~

-The Preconnection object must be specified with both a Local Endpoint and a Remote Endpoint, and also the transport and security parameters needed for protocol stack selection.
-The Rendezvous() action causes the Preconnection to listen on the Local Endpoint for an incoming connection from the Remote Endpoint, while simultaneously trying to establish a connection from the Local Endpoint to the Remote Endpoint.
+The Connection must have been created from a Preconnection populated with both a Local Endpoint and a
+Remote Endpoint, and also the transport and security parameters needed for protocol stack selection.
+The Rendezvous() action causes the Connection to listen on the Local Endpoint for an incoming connection from the Remote Endpoint, while simultaneously trying to establish a connection from the Local Endpoint to the Remote Endpoint.
 This corresponds to a TCP simultaneous open, for example.

-The Rendezvous() action consumes the Preconnection.
-Once Rendezvous() has been called, no further parameters may be bound to the Preconnection, and no subsequent establishment call may be made on the Preconnection.
+The Rendezvous() action consumes the Connection.
+Once Rendezvous() has been called, no further parameters may be bound to the Connection, and no subsequent establishment call may be made on the Connection.

 ~~~
-Preconnection -> RendezvousDone<Connection>
+Connection -> RendezvousDone<Connection>
 ~~~

 The RendezvousDone<> event occurs when a connection is established with the